aialferov/r3tmpl/README.md

 The following types are supported:

-- aalib — A library template
+- aalib — library template
-- aacli — A command line tool template
+- aacli — command line tool template.

 A project will be given a specified name.